 $ cinder type-create dellsc

-Next, map this volume type to the back end defined in Chapter 3, Define a Single Back End.
+Next, map this volume type to the back end defined in ].
 Given the back end name

 tripleo_dellsc (as defined through the

 CinderDellScBackendName parameter, in xref:edityaml[), run: